jlink/how-to-specify-it/README.md

     Arbitrary<List<Tuple2<Integer, Integer>>> keysAndValues =
             Combinators.combine(keys, values).as(Tuple::of).list();

-    // This could be implemented as streaming and reducing
+    // This could be implemented as streaming and reducing but
-    // but that'd probably be less understandable return keysAndValues.map(keyValueList -> {
+    // that would probably be less understandable to the mortal Java dev return keysAndValues.map(keyValueList -> {
         BST<Integer, Integer> bst = BST.nil();
         for (Tuple2<Integer, Integer> kv : keyValueList) {